 To prevent the overwhelming influx of thousands of defective earplug lawsuits from burdening the judicial system, the federal district judge overseeing the multidistrict litigation (MDL) for 3M combat earplug product liability has directed the involved parties to engage in mediation.
 The goal is facilitating a settlement and finding a resolution outside of prolonged litigation.

 Join Other Veterans in Suing 3M for Your Combat Earplug Injuries

-The fact that 3M has discontinued the CAEv2 does not affect its liability for injuries resulting from the use of the hearing protection devices.
-Countless veterans have likely sustained hearing loss due to their use of these supposed hearing protection devices.
-Thousands have already filed their lawsuits to recover compensation for their injuries.
+The fact that 3M discontinued the CAEv2 does not affect its liability for injuries resulting from hearing protection devices.
+Countless veterans have likely sustained permanent hearing loss after using these defective devices.
+Thousands have already filed lawsuits to recover compensation for their injuries.

 The legal team at Zanes Law will do everything from A to Z to fight for your right to receive compensation in a defective earplug lawsuit.
 Call us today or complete the online contact form for a free case evaluation.